 A: We really don’t have any pharmacologic treatment for sensitivity to light.
 What we do have are optical treatments, or natural treatments to light sensitivity.
 So there are ways that we can reduce the amount of light coming into your eye that’s going to be painful and make you more comfortable.

 For those sensitive to sunlight you should put on a pair of sunglasses, but to reduce your sensitivity to light indoors and still be able to do your job and to function, sunglasses just don’t work.
-And that’s why we developed Axon’s Spectrashield lens to reduce light sensitivity, make people more comfortable, and allow them to continue to work indoors.
+And that’s why we Axon Optics is powered by Avulux Migraine & Light Sensitivity Lenses to help manage the impact of light on people's lives, make people more comfortable, and allow them to continue to work indoors.

 Axon now offers a wide range of styles for light sensitivity glasses designed for either indoor or outdoor use.